Scale Functions currently support using TypeScript and JavaScript as the Host language and as the Guest.

 To use a compiled Scale Function (written in any supported language) inside a TypeScript or JavaScript application, there are 3 steps:

-1. Import the Scale Function(s) into the TS/JS application by embedding them or by using the Registry
+1. Import the Scale Function(s) into the TS/JS application by embedding them

 2. Create a new Scale Runtime and pass in the Scale Function(s)